shahroudy/advent_of_code/README.md

 cd advent_of_code/python
 python3 -m pip install -e .
 ```
+And set an environment variable `aoc_inputs` to point to the folder where you have stored your
+input files.\
+Each input file should be named `aocYYYY_dayDD.txt`, e.g. `aoc2015_day01.txt`.

 Then you need to `cd` to each folder and run the scripts from there, e.g.
 ```
 cd aoc2015/day01